Child Poverty Down – Income of Families with Children Up: First Annual Decline in Child Poverty Since 2000*

 In addition to the five race categories, there are two for ethnicity Hispanic or Latino and Not Hispanic or Latino.

 Starting with Census 2000, individuals may identify as one race, or more than one race.
 People who identify as one race are referred to as the race + alone.
 For example "Black or African American alone" does not include people who identify as Black and Native American.

-Hispanic/Latino is NOT a race -- Hispanics/Latinos can be of any race.
+For the Census -- and many, many federal programs -- Hispanic/Latinx is NOT a race -- Hispanics/Latinx can be of any race.
 The Census asks each person whether or not s/he is Hispanic/Latino, defined as a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.
 (Note: People from Brazil are not included as Hispanic).

 Some Other Race (a relatively new category) was supposed to capture a relatively small number of people.
 However, in 2010 almost 1/3 of the 47.1 million Hispanics chose this category as their race.
 Since almost 97% of Some Other Race are also Hispanic, take care in creating tables by Race + Hispanic + Some Other Race.
 Other people who choose this race are from the Middle East, or others who identify as neither white nor black (brown, perhaps?)